ShaunCurtis/CEC.Blazor/AsyncProgramming.md

 ```

 This is the exception.
 It returns a void giving the calling function no control mechanism.
 It's a fire and forget pattern that runs in the background
 until complete.
-It's normally triggered by events such as a mouse click.
+It should only be used as an event handler.

 #### Blocking and Deadlocking

-One of the biggest challenges you will face is the Deadlock.
-You'll write some async code that either always locks, or under load locks your program.
+One of the biggest challenges you'll face is the Deadlock.
+Async code that either always locks, or locks under load.
 In Blazor, this manifests itself as a locked page.
 The lights are on but there's no one at home.
 You've killed the application process running your SPA instance.
-The only way out is to reload the page.
+The only way out is to reload the page (F5).

 The normal reason is blocking code - program execution on the application thread is halted waiting for a task to complete.
 The task is further down the code pipeline on the thread.
 The halt blocks execution of the code it's waiting on.
 Deadlock.
-If you move the task to the threadpool the task completes and the block continues.
-However, no UI updates happened or UI events were answered.
-So shifting code to the taskpool so you can block the application thread isn't the answer.
-Nor is blocking threadpool threads because under load you application may block all the threads available.
+If you move the task to the threadpool the task completes and the block unblocks.
+However, no UI updates happen and UI events go answered.
+Shifting code to the taskpool so you can block the application thread isn't the answer.
+Nor is blocking threadpool threads.
+Under load you application may block all the threads available.

 Here's so classic blocking code - in this case a button click event in the UI.